yeokm1/pcb-name-card/README.md

 ![Screen](images/board.png)

 The board layout as seen in Eagle.
-This Rev 7 version has some minor adjustments in silkscreen positions but has yet to be frabricated.
+This Rev 7 version has some minor adjustments in silkscreen/component positions but has yet to be frabricated.

+There is a dummy wire on the top layer around the QR code.
+This is to prevent PCB manufacturers from getting confused about my design if I specify a 2-layer order but only have the electrical areas at the bottom of the card.
+The dummy electrical wire on top "appeases" their requirement that I have electrical stuff on top and bottom.

 ![Screen](images/schematic.png)